IBM/IBM-Sustainability-Software-Portfolio-Connectors/docs/mas-tas-home.md

 #### 5. Integration Controls

   a.
 Head to **Enterprise Services** and click on **Create Integration Controls**.
+These integration controls help translate specific external values into values Maximo understands.
+The following tables contain values to set up this demo, but can be customized to fit your TRIRIGA and Maximo naming conventions.
 There should be 5 X-Ref Integration Controls created with the following associations:

   Integration Control | MAXIMO Value | External Value | Description | Domain
   ---|---|---|---|---